AhmedYousriSobhi/Covid-19-Detection-Robot/README.md

 ### Uploading photos to a shareable folder in your google drive: (Tested alone & Worked)

-First fill the information required in "image-upload.config" file.
+First fill the information required in "Configuration.config" file.

 To git your json secert file, follow the steps in this help guide "How to access google drive using services account json file"
 link: https://help.talend.com/reader/E3i03eb7IpvsigwC58fxQg/ol2OwTHmFbDiMjQl3ES5QA